mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/attach-cluster/requirements-for-attaching/index.md

 ## Attach clusters with an existing cert-manager installation

 If you are attaching clusters that already have cert-manager installed, the cert-manager `HelmRelease` provided by Kommander will fail to deploy, due to the existing cert-manager installation.
-As long as the pre-existing cert-manager functions as expected, you can ignore this failure, it will have no impact on the operation of the cluster.
+As long as the pre-existing cert-manager functions as expected, you can ignore this failure.
+It will have no impact on the operation of the cluster.

-<p class="message--note"><strong>NOTE: </strong>Clusters provisioned using `dkp` (Konvoy2 clusters) have cert-manager installed.
-Kommander's cert-manager `HelmRelease` will fail to deploy on a Konvoy cluster.</p>
+<p class="message--note"><strong>NOTE: </strong>Clusters provisioned using <code>dkp</code> (Konvoy2 clusters) have cert-manager installed.
+Kommander's cert-manager <code>HelmRelease</code> will fail to deploy on a Konvoy cluster.</p>

 [attach_eks_cluster]: ../attach-eks-cluster
 [attach_with_network_restrictions]: ../cluster-with-network-restrictions